Impact Factor 2.129 | CiteScore 2.40

 Frontiers in Psychology is composed of the following Specialty Sections:

-The specialty sections of Frontiers in Psychology welcome submission of the following article types: Book Review, Brief Research Report, Case Report, Clinical Trial, Community Case Study, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Protocols, Review, Specialty Grand Challenge, Systematic Review, Technology Report, Conceptual Analysis, Case Report, Policy and Practice Reviews, Erratum, Clinical Trial, Clinical Study Protocol, Evaluation, Code and Policy Brief.
+The specialty sections of Frontiers in Psychology welcome submission of the following article types: Book Review, Brief Research Report, Case Report, Clinical Trial, Community Case Study, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Registered Report, Review, Specialty Grand Challenge, Systematic Review, Technology and Code, Conceptual Analysis, Policy and Practice Reviews, Study Protocol and Policy Brief.

 When submitting a manuscript to Frontiers in Psychology, authors must submit the material directly to one of the specialty sections.
 Manuscripts are peer-reviewed by the Associate and Review Editors of the respective specialty section.